alphaKAI/twitter4d/README.md

 ##About this
 The Simple Twitter API Wrapper Library For D Programming Language.
+(Sorry for my poor English)

 ##Sample
 You can access twitter api with simple way.
+This library provide 2 way to access TwitterAPI.
+First way is direct.
+Second way is abstract.

+At first, write the first way.

 ###This Sample Requirements